ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/04_New_Laravel_Application.md

 ## Permissions

-At this point in the installation procedure, the Laravel documentation (and most Laravel tutorials) would have you run the following two commands:
+At this point in the installation procedure, some Laravel texts/tutorials would have you run the following two commands:

 ```bash
 $ chmod -R 777 storage